knative/eventing-contrib/kafka/README.md

-# Apache Kafka Componentes for Knative
+# Apache Kafka Components for Knative

 Apache Kafka Components for Knative support the `KafkaChannel` and the `KafkaSource` implementation, which offer ways to integrate Knative with the